Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: Introduction

-The main difference between warm dark matter (WDM) and $\psi$DM is that WDM exhibits a clear caustic structure in the distribution of dark matter, while $\psi$DM is characterized by wave interference patterns that manifest as fringes in simulations.
+The main difference between “WDM” and $\psi$DM is that “WDM” exhibits a clear caustic structure in the distribution of dark matter, while $\psi$DM is characterized by wave interference patterns that manifest as fringes in simulations.
 These fringes are now understood to generate turbulent density structures within halos, resulting from the superposition of numerous plane waves encoding the velocity dispersion in the halo \citep{Mocz:2020}.
-In $\psi$DM, these filaments persist for longer periods, as the gravitational attraction from the early formation of the first halos in cold dark matter (CDM) tends to disrupt them earlier.
-Moreover, the prolonged lifetimes of these filaments in wave dark matter favor the formation of a greater number of stars within them, leading to significant differences in the location and extent of stellar profiles in CDM and $\psi$DM galaxies.
-This also causes baryonic objects to appear more diffuse or smoothed compared to CDM \citep{Mocz:2019, Mocz:2020}, indicating that they could serve as excellent tracers of dark matter in $\psi$DM.
+In $\psi$DM these filaments persist for longer periods as the gravitational attraction from the early formation of the first halos in cold dark matter (CDM) tends to disrupt them earlier.
+Moreover, the prolonged lifetimes of these filaments in wave/fuzzy dark matter favor the formation of a greater number of stars within them, leading to significant differences in the location and extent of stellar profiles in CDM and $\psi$DM galaxies.
+This also causes baryonic objects to appear more diffuse or smoothed compared to CDM \citep{Mocz:2019, Mocz:2020}, indicating that they could serve as excellent tracers (as visible objects that could be used to observe the underlying DM structures) of dark matter in $\psi$DM.
 On the scale of solitons, the quantum pressure in $\psi$DM can become sufficiently strong to counteract the self-gravity of the dark matter.
-This results in the formation of prominent solitonic standing waves at the base of each virialized potential, characterized by a spherical soliton core of a few kiloparsecs at the center of every dark matter halo \citep{Schive:2014}, in contrast to the much denser cusps observed in CDM \citep{Navarro:1996} and WDM \citep{Mocz:2019}.
+This results in the formation of prominent solitonic standing waves at the base of each virialized potential, characterized by a spherical soliton core of a few kiloparsecs at the center of every dark matter halo \citep{Schive:2014}, in contrast to the much denser cusps observed in CDM \citep{Navarro:1996}.